Top of the pageCheck Your Symptoms

 - Exposure to dust, fumes, and chemicals.

-Children may develop coughs from diseases or causes that usually do not affect adults, such as:
+Children may have coughs from diseases or causes that usually don't affect adults, such as:

 - Infection of the lower respiratory system (such as bronchiolitis or respiratory syncytial virus [RSV]).